jonasvm/slr-tiny-machine-learning-models-for-computer-vision/google-scholar/surveys/extractions/slr27_analysis.md

 Not reported.

-No explicit inclusion or exclusion criteria are described in the paper.
+No explicit inclusion criteria or exclusion criteria are presented in the paper.

 ---

 ## 5. Deduplication and Screening Process

-**Duplicate removal**
+**Duplicate removal described:**
 Not reported.

-**Title/abstract screening**
+**Title/abstract screening described:**
 Not reported.

-**Full-text screening**
+**Full-text screening described:**
 Not reported.

-**Selection process**
+**Selection process explanation:**

-The paper does not describe a systematic selection process.
-Studies appear to have been selected based on relevance to the survey topic.
+The paper does not describe a formal study screening or selection pipeline.
+The cited literature appears to have been selected based on topical relevance to on-device AI models.

 ---

 ## 6. PRISMA or Selection Flow

-**PRISMA used**
+**PRISMA used:**
 No.

-**Counts of papers at each stage**
+**Counts of papers reported at each stage:**
 Not reported.

-**Stages of filtering**
+**Stages of filtering reported:**
 Not reported.

+**Notes:**
-The paper includes figures illustrating the structure of the survey but does not include a PRISMA flow diagram or equivalent selection workflow.
+The paper includes a structural overview figure of the survey itself, but not a PRISMA flow diagram or any equivalent study selection flow.

 ---

 ## 7. Data Extraction Method

+**Data extraction method described:**
 Not reported.

-However, based on the survey structure, the paper discusses studies according to several attributes, including:
+**Information extracted from studies (inferred from the paper content):**
+The paper discusses studies in terms of attributes such as:

+- application domain
+- edge device type
-- AI model architectures
+- AI model type
+- model compression methods
+- pruning techniques
-- optimization techniques
+- quantization techniques
+- knowledge distillation
+- low-rank factorization
+- neural architecture search
-- deployment strategies
+- hardware acceleration
+- software optimization frameworks
 - hardware platforms
 - energy efficiency
+- latency
 - computational cost
+- storage and memory constraints
-- latency considerations
+- privacy and security considerations
-- model compression techniques
-- neural architecture search approaches

-These attributes are analyzed narratively rather than through a formal data extraction protocol.
+These fields are discussed narratively, but no formal extraction protocol is reported.

 ---

 ## 8. Quality Assessment / Risk of Bias

-**Quality assessment exists**
+**Quality assessment exists:**
 No.

-**Method used**
+**Method or rubric used:**
 Not reported.

-**Number of criteria**
+**Number of criteria:**
 Not reported.

+**Notes:**
-The paper does not evaluate the methodological quality of included studies.
+The paper does not report any formal quality appraisal or risk-of-bias assessment of the included studies.

 ---

 ## 9. Types of Analysis Used

-The review synthesizes the literature using several qualitative approaches:
+The paper uses the following forms of synthesis:

-- Narrative synthesis of research contributions
+- narrative synthesis
-- Taxonomy of on-device AI techniques
+- thematic organization by topic
-- Conceptual categorization of optimization strategies
+- taxonomic categorization
-- Comparative discussion of model optimization methods
+- comparative descriptive discussion
-- Trend analysis and identification of future research directions
+- trend and future directions analysis

-No quantitative meta-analysis is performed.
+- summary tables of methods, devices, and optimization strategies

+**Quantitative synthesis / meta-analysis:**
+No.

 ---

 ## 10. Figures and Tables Used in the Review

-The paper includes several types of figures and tables typical of technical surveys, including:
+**Typical figures used:**

-- Survey structure diagrams
+- Overall structure of the survey
+- Diagrams showing on-device AI workflow
+- Figures illustrating data optimization operations
+- Figures illustrating model optimization operations
+- Figures related to system optimization perspectives

+**Typical tables used:**
+- Lists of edge devices and their features
-- Architecture diagrams for edge AI systems
+- Types of AI models
+- Comparisons between on-device AI and cloud-based AI
-- Illustrations of optimization pipelines
+- Summary tables of optimization techniques
-- Tables summarizing AI models and optimization techniques
+- Tables of lightweight models and frameworks
-- Tables comparing hardware acceleration approaches
+- Tables of hardware accelerators and hardware optimization methods

-These tables provide descriptive summaries rather than systematic benchmarking.

 ---

 ## 11. Practical Recommendations

-The authors suggest several research directions, including:

-- Development of more efficient model compression techniques
-- Hardware-aware neural architecture search methods
+The paper provides practical recommendations for future research, including:

+- further research on optimization algorithms for reducing computational and storage demands
-- Energy-efficient AI algorithms for edge devices
+- hardware-software co-design for better efficiency on edge devices
-- Improved fairness and bias mitigation in AI models
-- Security and privacy mechanisms for edge AI systems
+- stronger privacy and security mechanisms for on-device AI
-- Integration with federated learning and distributed AI approaches
+- improved fairness and explainability of AI models
+- interdisciplinary collaboration across computing, ethics, and social sciences

 ---

 ## 12. Limitations of the Review

-The paper does not explicitly discuss limitations of the review methodology.

-However, methodological limitations include:
+**Limitations explicitly mentioned by the authors:**
+Not reported.

+**Methodological limitations observed from the paper:**
-- Lack of systematic search strategy
+- no formal search strategy reported
-- Absence of reproducible literature selection process
+- no reproducible database search process
+- no inclusion or exclusion criteria
+- no screening protocol
-- No quality assessment of included studies
+- no quality assessment

 ---

 ## 13. Methodological Strengths of This Review

+Despite not being a formal SLR, the review has some methodological strengths:

-- Comprehensive coverage of the on-device AI research landscape
+- broad and well-structured coverage of the topic
+- explicit research questions guiding the survey
+- clear thematic organization
-- Structured taxonomy of techniques and challenges
+- extensive use of figures and comparative tables
-- Clear conceptual organization of the literature
-- Extensive citation of relevant studies
-- Discussion of practical deployment challenges in edge environments
+- strong focus on practical deployment dimensions such as energy, memory, latency, and hardware support

 ---

 ## 14. Potential Methodological Weaknesses

-- No systematic search methodology described
+- lack of explicit search methodology
+- databases not identified
-- No search strings reported
+- search strings not reported
-- No databases listed
-- No defined time window for the literature
+- publication time window not defined
-- No inclusion or exclusion criteria
+- inclusion and exclusion criteria missing
-- No deduplication procedure
+- no deduplication process described
+- no screening stages described
-- No PRISMA or study selection diagram
+- no PRISMA or equivalent study selection diagram
-- No quality assessment of included studies
+- no quality assessment of included studies

+**Overall methodological classification:**
-Therefore, the paper should be classified as a **narrative survey rather than a systematic literature review**.
+This paper should be classified as a **narrative survey**, not as a systematic literature review.

 ---